pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

   - Persist whole region cache in memory by apply-state as `region snapshot` atomically.
 - Committed table records in column storage
   - Store committed transaction data by strong schema.
-  - Support MVCC by tso.
+  - Support MVCC by ts.
   - Support table data GC.

 Redundancy is a practical way to guarantee `Idempotency` and `External Consistency`, which means updating region meta should be lazy while adding data but advanced while removing region.